PamNawi/BlueAgate/content/Study Notes/Art & Design/Courses/Especialização em Arte Conceitual - Design Criativo de Personagens/Design de Concept Art e World Building.md

 "Design de Concept Art and World Building".
 This course focus onto visual design to create immersive environments and characters.
 # What is Architecture?
 _"Its the result of a need of a function transformed into structure"..._

+_"The ideal building has three elements; its is sturdy, useful and beautiful"_
 ##  Form follows Function:
 The way something looks is dictated by the function it has.
 - The form is subjective